By Euro Weekly News Media • 07 October 2011 • 9:13

 The horror stories that issue from these places can often defy the imagination.
 People left on gurneys for hours.
 Patients dying from dehydration, or laying unattended in their own urine and faeces.

 Nurses in t-shirts bearing the instructions “don’t talk to me, I’m doing something else”.
 It simply goes on and on.
-One of the reasons people do give for returning to the
+One of the reasons people do give for returning to the UK for treatment, is that they feel more comfortable when the staff understand the language.

 Well even that’s out of the window now.
-According to the latest directive from
+According to the latest directive from Brussels (where else) it is now politically incorrect to insist nursing staff (or doctors) speak English!

 The mind truly does boggle.
 This, of course, is the whole problem in a nut-shell.
 With the influx of so many foreign ‘medical persons,’ whose qualifications and standards are far below those of their dedicated British counterparts of yore, the whole organization has sunk into total disarray.